 As healthcare providers increasingly rely on Software-as-a-Service (SaaS) applications to manage patient data, it is crucial for them to understand the importance of HIPAA compliance.

-This article will discuss what healthcare organizations need to know about HIPAA compliance for SaaS and how to ensure that their SaaS applications follow industry-specific regulations.
+This article will discuss what healthcare organizations need to know about HIPAA compliance for SaaS and explore healthcare cybersecurity solutions to ensure SaaS applications follow industry-specific regulations.

 What does HIPAA compliance mean for SaaS?